FrozenDragoon/narr/README.md

 # Narr
-Netflix Audio Ripper - Download audio tracks from Netflix to sample your favourite shows. :musical_note:
+Netflix Audio Ripper - Download audio tracks and subtitles from Netflix to sample your favourite shows. :musical_note:

 ## Usage